BakkerGames/Castlequest_GRIF/README.md

 ## GRIF Port

 GRIF, or Game Runner for Interactive Fiction, is a program designed to run game data files.
 It uses the DAGS scripting engine and the GROD data dictionary for accessing text data.
 It also uses GRIFData to load and save data files in GRIF format.
-All are available as source in GitHub.
-GROD and DAGS are available as separate NuGet packages.
+The source is available in GitHub at [GRIF](https://github.com/BakkerGames/GRIF).
+Binary executables are available in the [Releases](https://github.com/BakkerGames/GRIF/releases) section there, or at [GRIF_Binaries](https://github.com/BakkerGames/GRIF_Binaries).

 All of the text, values, and scripts necessary to play the game are stored in JSON-formatted text files (one or more).
 GRIF handles input and output and the parsing of commands but leaves the rest up to the game data.

-This port was done by hand from the FORTRAN source files in the above Castlequest GitHub repository.
+This port was done by hand from the FORTRAN source files in the [Castlequest](https://github.com/Quuxplusone/Castlequest) GitHub repository.
 It is a faithful representation of the original with some minor exceptions:

 (1) GRIF ignores case in the typed commands.
 The original only allowed uppercase.